 For the existing text, substitute

 6.5.2.1.3 Where an IBC conforms to one or more than one tested IBC design type, including one or more than one tested packaging or large packaging design type, the IBC may bear more than one mark to indicate the relevant performance test requirements that have been met.
-Where more than one mark appears on a packaging, the marks must appear in close proximity to one another and each mark shall appear in its entirety.
+Where more than one mark appears on an IBC, the marks shall appear in close proximity to one another and each mark shall appear in its entirety.

 6.6.3.4